okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### List Schemas operation for the Log Streaming API now available

 API users can now [discover available log stream schemas](/docs/reference/api/schemas/#list-log-stream-schemas) for all log stream types by making a GET request to `/api/v1/meta/schemas/logStream`.
-The response is an array that contains the Log Stream Schema objects that the org has access to. <!--OKTA-439999-->
+The response is an array that contains the Log Stream Schema objects. <!--OKTA-439999-->

 #### The word "source" is now allowed with custom application username formats